live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 When enabled, each number cell will be resized to a square shape.
 This is useful if you want to display pixels together with their values.
 Default is false.

-{qmlType:Mat2DArray}
-{qmlInherits:lcvcore#MatDisplay}
-{qmlBrief:Creates a matrix from a given array of values.}

-{qmlProperty:Array values}

-Array of values in the matrix form

-{qmlProperty:lcvcore.Mat.Type}

-Type of the matrix

 {qmlType:MatBuffer}
 {qmlInherits:lcvcore#MatDisplay}
 {qmlBrief:Keeps the previous frame.}